-No one is more aware of the shifting landscape in home and family security than Theresa Payton.
-The former Chief Information Officer to President George W. Bush and CEO of Fortalice Solutions, she has spent her career advising companies on issues of security.
+When it does happen, it can be jarring, to say the least.
+Theresa Payton, the former Chief Information Officer to President George W. Bush and the current CEO of Fortalice Solutions, has spent her career advising companies on issues of security.

 “Parents have the assumption that these devices should just be secure,” the mother of three says.
 “The fact is that these are still so easy to get access to.”